cdown/chrisdown.name/windows.md

     fsutil behavior set disablelastaccess 1

+## Disable FTH

+Fault Tolerant Heap is enabled on repeated crashes, but having it enabled in games will just reduce performance.
+You can clear the cache with:

+    Rundll32.exe fthsvc.dll,FthSysprepSpecialize

+And disable it entirely with:

+    Windows Registry Editor Version 5.00

+    [HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\FTH]
+    "Enabled"=dword:00000000

 ## OBS settings

 I record quite a few videos with OBS.
 At least in Assetto Corsa, I often